primesearch/cofact/README.md

 though without factors `cofact` will only yield the $A$ value of the cofactor test.

 This may be summed up as `cofact` having 3 basic modes of operation:
-* __Mode 1__: run a primality test on a Fermat number (Pépin’s test), and optionally a probable primality test on the cofactor (Suyama’s test) if factors are provided.
+* __Mode 1__: runs a primality test on a Fermat number (Pépin’s test), and optionally runs a probable primality test on the cofactor (Suyama’s test) if factors are provided.
-* __Mode 2__: run a primality test on a Fermat number and check the computation against a proof file, and optionally running the cofactor test if factors are provided.
+* __Mode 2__: runs a primality test on a Fermat number and checks the computation against a proof file, and optionally runs the cofactor test if factors are provided.
-* __Mode 3__: skip primality testing of the Fermat number, and use a proof file to run the cofactor test with provided factors.
+* __Mode 3__: skips primality testing of the Fermat number, and uses a proof file to run the cofactor test with provided factors.

 ### Testing of Mersenne numbers